Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: DELIGHT: a shared transverse detector concept

-Lastly, we seek to find a balance between the detector's performance and the practicality of its position and dimensions.
-It is expected that a detector close to the IP with a large cross-sectional area towards the IP and large decay volume would have the best performance; however, it might not be practical to construct and deploy.
-This requires optimization to determine how much compromise on the performance comes from a smaller and farther dedicated detector, but still provides a gain compared to general-purpose detectors.
+We seek to find a balance between the detector's performance and the practicality of its position and dimensions.
+It is expected that a detector close to the IP with a large cross-sectional area towards the IP and a large decay volume would have the best performance; however, it might not be practical to construct and deploy.
+This requires optimization to determine how much compromise on the performance comes from a smaller and farther dedicated detector, while still providing a gain compared to general-purpose detectors.
 For box-shaped detectors, the performance of the detector depends on three parameters, namely, the length of the detector $(L)$, the surface area of the detector $(A)$, and the distance from the FCC-ee IP $(D)$.
 The detectors are moved away from the FCC-ee IP in steps of $2\,\text{m}$, starting from a distance of 20\,m.
-We consider 4100 different configurations by changing these three parameters and calculate the efficiency of the detectors for the following nine benchmarks in the $(m_{\phi},~c\tau)$ parameter space: \begin{itemize} \itemsep-0.3em \item (6\,GeV, 10\,m), (6\,GeV, 10$^3$\,m), (6\,GeV, 10$^5$\,m) \item (20\,GeV, 10\,m), (20\,GeV, 10$^3$\,m), (20\,GeV, 10$^5$\,m) \item (60\,GeV, 100\,m), (60\,GeV, 10$^3$\,m), (60\,GeV, 10$^5$\,m) \end{itemize} These benchmarks are chosen so that the efficiency of observing them in DELIGHT-B is at least twice that in the FCC-ee IDEA detector.
+We consider 4100 different configurations by changing these three parameters and calculate the efficiency of the detectors for the following nine benchmarks in the $(m_{\phi},~c\tau)$ parameter space: \begin{itemize} \itemsep-0.3em \item (6\,GeV, 10\,m), (6\,GeV, 10$^3$\,m), (6\,GeV, 10$^5$\,m) \item (20\,GeV, 10\,m), (20\,GeV, 10$^3$\,m), (20\,GeV, 10$^5$\,m) \item (60\,GeV, 100\,m), (60\,GeV, 10$^3$\,m), (60\,GeV, 10$^5$\,m) \end{itemize} These benchmarks are chosen so that the efficiency of observing them in DELIGHT is at least twice that in the FCC-ee IDEA detector.
 For each of these different detector configurations, we calculate the ratio of the detector efficiency, $\epsilon_{\rm det}$, to the efficiency of the FCC-ee IDEA detector, $\epsilon_{\rm IDEA}$, for the nine benchmarks.
+The efficiency, $\epsilon_{\rm IDEA}$, denotes the geometrical acceptance of the entire IDEA detector, representing the probability that at least one of the LLP decays to charged final state within the detector’s volume.
 We compute the average, which gives us the overall gain obtained from the dedicated detector over FCC-ee.
 We plot the gain, $G_T^{\rm det}$ defined below, as a function of $D$, for three fixed values of $A$ and $L$ each, in Fig.\,\ref{fig:transverse_opt}.